kjosib/kjosib.github.io/code_test.md

 most typos and simple clerical errors, but it does nothing to improve confidence that the code does the right thing.

+* High coverage is one consequence of, but unable to cause, thorough testing *combined with and enabled by* suitable design-for-test.
+* High coverage can also come about through gaming the system, so a low coverage metric does not mean anything conclusive on its own.
+It's more like a smell: you can spray the room with air freshener, but that doesn't eliminate the poop in the corner.

 Developers may be driven to nefarious duplicity in the name of mandatory test-coverage checks.
 * What counts as a line of code?
 If we coalesce lines without changing their meaning, does it improve things?
 * What counts as coverage?
 If we mock out the CPU, the disk, the memory, and the network card, did we test anything?